Arthur Albro: 1910s

-After leaving the national tour of Gypsy Love, Albro returned to Broadway as Hammerstein Harmony in A Glimpse of the Great White Way; a one act show produced by Lew Fields that was essentially a series of vaudeville acts tied together with a lose plot.
+After leaving the national tour of Gypsy Love, Albro returned to Broadway as Hammerstein Harmony in A Glimpse of the Great White Way; a one act show produced by Lew Fields that was essentially a series of vaudeville acts tied together with a loose plot.
 This work was presented in a triple bill with the one act ballet Carmen and the one act musical The Modiste Shop which opened at the 44th Street Theatre (then called 44th St Music Hall) on October 27, 1913.
 It ran there for 84 performances; closing on December 7, 1913.

 In 1914 Albro signed a contract with the Chicago Grand Opera Company with whom he performed the role of Don José in Carmen among other repertoire.
 He returned to Broadway as Count Pisianelli in librettist Rida Johnson Young and composer William Schroeder's musical Lady Luxury which played at the Casino Theatre in the 1914-1915 season.
 The Brooklyn Eagle stated that Albro was "given songs which his clear tenor voice brought out with effect", and The New York Sun critic hailed his voice as "an explosive tenor".
 Songs he performed in the show included the duet "Kiss Me Once More" which he sang with Alice Moffat and "When I Sing In Grand Opera" which was an ensemble number in which he was primary vocalist.
 He remained with the production when it went on national tour in 1915.

 On April 11, 1916 Albro portrayed Alain Tenters in the United States premiere of Emmerich Kálmán's operetta Az obsitos.
 It was performed in English using a new libretto by Rida Johnson Young with the title Her Soldier Boy, and also included additional new music by Sigmund Romberg.
 He starred on Broadway in another musical with a book by Johnson Young, Maytime, which featured an original score by Romberg.
 He portrayed another gypsy in this show, Signor Vivalla, and sang the songs "Gypsy Song" and "Will Your Remember?" in the production.
 The show was a hit, and ran for over a year at the Shubert Theatre in 1917-1918.
 Another gypsy character in Albro's repertoire was the role of Pali Rácz in Emmerich Kálmán's Sari which he performed in January 1914 at Ford's Grand Opera House in Baltimore in a production mounted by Henry W. Savage.

 Albro was one of the stars of the Broadway revue The Passing Show of 1918 in which he appeared with Adele and Fred Astaire at the Winter Garden Theatre.
 It featured a score co-authored by Romberg and Jean Schwartz.
 In 1919-1920 he toured in Maytime in the United States and Canada.